A large number of Cannabis Social clubs have opened in Spain under the rules of the right of association. Are they legal?

 Derived from the idea of shared consumption emerges the colloquially known as Cannabis Social Clubs that take legal form from non-profit associations made up of cannabis consumers.

-Their existence is based on two constitutional guarantees:
+Their existence relies on two constitutional guarantees:

 - The right to privacy, which allows citizens to consume cannabis in their private environment

-- The right of association, which recognizes to people the ability to group to grow and / or consume an individualized amount of cannabis in a closed space (articles 18 and 22 of the Spanish Constitution).
+- The right of association, which recognizes to people the ability to group to grow and/or consume an individualized amount of cannabis in a closed space (articles 18 and 22 of the Spanish Constitution).

 Requirements to open a Cannabis Club